jchambyd/FIGMN/README.md

 * **Jorge C. Chamby** - *Initial work* - [jchambyd](https://github.com/jchambyd)

 ## License
-This project is licensed under the UFRGS License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details